 Evolutionary cell biology of chromosome segregation

-To obtain insights into these questions, my group is studying Trypanosoma brucei, an experimentally-tractable kinetoplastid parasite that branched early in eukaryotic history.
-No canonical kinetochore component has been identified and the design principle of kinetochores might be fundamentally different in kinetoplastids.
-Furthermore, these organisms do not appear to possess a functional spindle checkpoint that monitors kinetochore-microtubule attachments.
+To gain insights into these questions, my group is studying Trypanosoma brucei, an experimentally-tractable kinetoplastid parasite that branched early in eukaryotic history.
+No canonical kinetochore component was identifiable in any kinetoplastid genome and it was therefore not clear whether kinetoplastids build kinetochores using conventional kinetochore proteins.

 Etiologically, T. brucei causes African sleeping sickness, which is invariably lethal if untreated and is responsible for more than 10,000 deaths annually in sub-Saharan Africa.
 The current therapy is highly toxic and there is little prospect of vaccine development due to antigenic variation.
 Therefore, understanding the biology of trypanosomes is also medically important to facilitate drug design that specifically kills parasites.
 Furthermore, obtained insights in T. brucei should also lead to a better understanding of other related trypanosomatids that also cause devastating human diseases (e.g. Chagas disease caused by Trypanosoma cruzi and leishmaniasis caused by Leishmania species).